Former child abuse inquiry chairwoman urges Government to act over 2022 report

 The minister said the UK “will work with America” as “our international interests are best served by working together”, despite the interventions from a key member of Mr Trump’s inner circle.

-Members of Sir Keir’s Cabinet also defended their colleagues over the weekend, with Health Secretary Wes Streeting condemning the tech billionaire’s attacks on Ms Phillips as a “disgraceful smear”.
+Members of Sir Keir’s Cabinet also defended their colleagues over the weekend, and Health Secretary Wes Streeting condemned Mr Musk’s attacks on Ms Phillips as a “disgraceful smear”.

 She and the Prime Minister have an “actual record of banging up rapists, paedophiles and sex offenders, so they don’t need lectures from anyone else”, he said.